Homebrew/homebrew-cask/CONTRIBUTING.md

 brew bump --open-pr <outdated_cask>
 ```

-You can also follow the steps in [Adding a Cask](https://docs.brew.sh/Adding-Software-to-Homebrew) for more complicated changes.
+You can also follow the steps in the documentation on [adding a cask](https://docs.brew.sh/Adding-Software-to-Homebrew#casks) for more complicated changes.

 ## Getting Set Up To Contribute

-Follow the guide in [How to open a Homebrew pull request](https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request#cask-related-pull-request).
+Follow the guide in [How to Open a Homebrew Pull Request](https://docs.brew.sh/How-To-Open-a-Homebrew-Pull-Request#cask-related-pull-request).

 ## Adding a Cask

 Notice an application that's not in Homebrew Cask yet?
-Make sure it's not yet in [Homebrew/cask-versions](https://github.com/Homebrew/homebrew-cask-versions) or [Homebrew/core](https://github.com/Homebrew/homebrew-core) (can be searched with `brew search`).
+Make sure it's not yet in [homebrew/cask-versions](https://github.com/Homebrew/homebrew-cask-versions) or [homebrew/core](https://github.com/Homebrew/homebrew-core) (can be searched with `brew search`).
 Mac App Store apps can't be installed via Homebrew Cask, but check out [mas](https://github.com/mas-cli/mas) for an alternative.

-With a bit of work, you can create a Cask for it.
-The document [Adding A Cask](https://docs.brew.sh/Adding-Software-to-Homebrew) will help you create, test, and submit a new Cask to us.
+With a bit of work, you can create a cask for it.
+The documentation on [adding a cask](https://docs.brew.sh/Adding-Software-to-Homebrew#casks) will help you create, test, and submit a new cask to us.

 ## Style guide